 The Minister of Agriculture, Animal Industry and Fisheries, Vincent Ssempijja noted that Agriculture is one of the key sectors driving the transformation of Uganda’s economy, contributing 25% to National GDP and employing over 70% of the country’s population.

 Ssempijja thanked USAID for supporting the Agricultural sector in a number of areas including developing the African Agriculture strategy among other policies and building the Agriculture data centre for agriculture statistics.

-He highlighted that the Ministry of Agriculture will be working with Feed the Future to promote inclusive and sustainable agriculture-led growth, strengthening resilience among people and systems and to ensure that the population is well nourished especially, women and children.
+He highlighted that the Ministry of Agriculture will be working with Feed the Future to promote inclusive and sustainable agriculture-led growth, strengthening resilience among people and systems and ensuring that the population is well nourished especially, women and children.

 The U.S ambassador to Uganda, Deborah Malac noted that the U.S government is dedicated to improving agriculture and food security in Uganda, adding that 200 million farmers in Uganda have already benefited in terms of increased sales and productivity through working with the Feed the Future initiative which has been operating in the country since 2011.